JadenNwanze/Credit_card_detection_system/README.md

 ## Problem Statement

 Financial fraud detection involves identifying suspicious transactions that may indicate fraudulent behavior.
-As digital financial systems grow, the need to proactively detect such anomalies has become increasingly important.
+As digital financial systems grow, the need to detect such  has become increasingly important.

 This project aims to support this need by building a model that can accurately classify credit card transactions as either legitimate or fraudulent.
 The goal is to provide an interpretable, deployable fraud detection system for demonstration and educational purposes.